 Unless you walk over the lunette and plan on shooting the sunrise reflecting on the wind-deposited sand dunes, the publicly accessible part of the lunette doesn’t make for great sunrise images.
 Be aware that the lunette can be closed to visitation during and after rain to protect it from erosion.

-Worth considering is shooting a sunrise over the majestic Mungo woolshed.
+Worth considering is shooting sunrise over the majestic Mungo woolshed.
 The pine logs will provide ample opportunity, both from outside and inside the woolshed.
 As always, it’s worth scouting locations the day before.

 Even though the cultural environment is the main attraction, there are additional options for the photographer.
 After a brief rain, the normally dusty saltbush will look deep green, set against a deep red soil.
 In addition to photographing the “standard” wildlife (kangaroo, emu, wedge-tailed eagle), macro photography of the saltbush may yield surprising results.

 A word on equipment: while a standard lens or mid-range zoom will serve you well, a wide-angle, or even ultra-wide angle, will allow for dramatic shots of the formations.
-A circular polarisation filter will enhance colours and sky contrast.
-Using a tripod is desirable, but not essential, unless you plan on using low ISO and high f-stops for the sunset shots.
+A circular polarization filter will enhance colours and sky contrast.
+Using a tripod is desirable, but not essential unless you plan on using low ISO and high f-stops for the sunset shots.
 Be mindful of the windblown sand, which you may encounter as you ascend the lunette.
 The smart money is on a camera bag or light backpack even if it doesn’t look windy at the car park.

-Approach is from three main directions: from Balranald (150km, approx 110km of which is on dirt roads); from Ivanhoe (180km, approx 120km on dirt); and from Mildura (110km via the Arumpo Rd, approx 90km on dirt).
+The approach is from three main directions: from Balranald (150km, approx 110km of which is on dirt roads); from Ivanhoe (180km, approx 120km on dirt); and from Mildura (110km via the Arumpo Rd, approx 90km on dirt).
 The shortest distance on dirt (60km) is from Mildura via the Pooncarrie Road (200km).
-You don’t need a 4WD, but you should have a car with a reasonable ground clearance and be prepared for sandy, washboard, and occasionally rutted roads.
+You don’t need a 4WD, but you should have a car with reasonable ground clearance and be prepared for sandy, washboard, and occasionally rutted roads.